The Bob Woodruff Foundation invests in programs that support post-9/11 impacted veterans, service members, their families, and caregivers.

 Proposals must fall within one (or more) of our three core areas in order to be considered:

 Programs considered for funding must:

-- Demonstrate commitment and access to their target community;
+- Demonstrate commitment and access to the post-9/11 military/veteran community

 - Demonstrate potential replicability to other organizations and/or locations

 To learn about programs we have funded in the past, visit our Program Partners.

 How to apply for funding: